 - Preheat oven to 180 Degrees C (350 F).

-- In a large ovenproof dish, I put a little of the tomato sauce and some cream.
+- In a large ovenproof dish, I put a little of the tomato sauce and about two tablespoons of cream.
 Spread the mixture around the dish.

 - Generously fill the shells with the ricotta and spinach mixture, using either a spoon or a piping bag.
 Place the filled shells in the baking dish.